bpython/bpython/doc/sphinx/source/configuration-options.rst

 ^^^^^^^^^^^^^^^^
 Default: C-y

-Pastes the current line from the buffer (the one you previously cutted)
+Pastes the current line from the buffer (the one you previously cut)

 CLI
 ---